Indian cinematographers: Southern India Cinematographers Association (SICA)

 The Southern India Cinematographers Association (SICA), a trade union, was founded on 27 November 1972 by A. Vincent.

 The Indian Society of Cinematographers

 The Indian Society of Cinematographers (ISC) is an educational, cultural, and professional organization founded in 1995.
-Neither a labor union nor a guild, ISC membership is by invitation and is extended only to directors of photography and special effects experts with distinguished credits in the film industry.
+Neither a labour union nor a guild, ISC membership is by invitation and is extended only to directors of photography and special effects experts with distinguished credits in the film industry.
 The society is situated at Thiruvananthapuram in Kerala.
 The members of this society will show a suffix, ISC with their name in film credits.
 Sunny Joseph is the current president of the ISC.